khallad2/Mongo-Express-React18/README.md

 As a Player, I Want to Add a Sentence to the Story Acceptance Criteria:
 - Once in a story, users can see the previous sentence contributed by another player.
-- There's an input field where users can type and submit their sentence.
+- There's an input field where users can type and submit their sentences.
-- The sentence submission is processed in real-time, and the updated story is displayed to all participants.
+- The sentence submission is processed in real time, and the updated story is displayed to all participants.

 User Story 3:
 As a Player, I want to Join other Stories.